potoshk/potos-docs/docs/concepts/potos.md

 - **High Performance at Low Cost:** Optimized infrastructure provides efficient, cost-effective solutions.
 - **Regulatory Alignment:** Designed to meet the regulatory needs of Hong Kong and beyond without compromising scalability.

-POTOS bridges the gap between innovation and trust, creating a compliant, scalable foundation for businesses and individuals to thrive in the rapidly evolving Web 3.0 landscape.
+POTOS bridges the gap between innovation and trust, creating a compliant, scalable foundation for businesses and individuals to thrive in the rapidly evolving Web3 landscape.